 For more information about the key health and safety please click here to go through to our club health and safety information designed for everyone involved in keeping our kids safe.
 Health and Safety info for coaches

-If your team needs a replacement because you have players away please contact the Convenor who can contact the manager of the team immediately below your grade.
-There are a variety of WHA rules surrounding who can play up and how this works and the Convenor is there to assist you navigate this.
+If your team needs a replacement because you have players away please contact the Co-ordinator of Managers who can contact the manager of the team immediately below your grade.
+There are a variety of WHA rules surrounding who can play up and how this works and the Co-ordinator of Managers is there to assist you navigate this.

 Please note the following important things: